theDheerajjha/room-listing-with-infinite-scroll-Ui/README.md

 **Note:**
 Because the original sample.json was very large, I created my own dummy data setup to mimic the same experience for development and testing.
+Due to CORS restrictions on some public video URLs, a few videos might not play in deployed url.